-By STETT HOLDROOK Sentinel staff writer ANTA CRUZ County 1s arguably the center or the organic food world It's also home to some of the country's premium wineries So why are there so few organically produced local wines?
-Of the approximately 45 wineries in the Santa Cruz Mountains appellation, only one - Hallcrest Vine-words and its appellation, only one - Hallcrest Works yards and its subsidiary brand Organic Wine Works - makes organic wine and wine from organic grapes.
-This in a county that is home to dozens of organic farms and grocery stores, as well as an organic prod-unt configuration. uct certification agency.
-But while organic produce has made the transition from hippie food to haute cuisine, winemakers generally have been reluctant to go green because of the cost and their reliauce on chemicals at both the grape-growing and wine-making ends of the business.
+By STETT HOLDROOK

+ANTA CRUZ County is arguably the center of the organic foodworld It's also home to some of the country's premium wineries.
+So why are there so few organically produced local wines?

+Of the approximately 45 wineries in the Santa Cruz Mountains appellation, only one - Hallcrest Vinegrade and its subsidiary brand Organic Wine Works.

+yards and its subsidiary brand Organic Wine Works-makes organic wine and wine from organic grapes.

+This in a county that is home to dozens of organic farms and grocery stores, as well as an organic product cardiffraction uct certification agency.

+But while organic produce has made the transition from hippie food to haute cuisine, winemakers generally have been reluctant to go green because of the cost and their reliance on chemicals at both the grape-growing and wine-making ends of the business.
 But that is changing.

-John Schumacher.co-owner of Felton-based Hallcrest Vineyards, makes organic wine and wine from organic grapes.
+John Schumacher.co-owner of Felton-based Hallorganic grapes.
 The two are not the same.

 Organic wine is made from organic grapes and without the use of sulfites.
 Only sulfite-free wine can be certified organic wine.
 Sulfites often are added to wine as a preservative to prevent oxidation and bacterial speilage.
 Without it, wine goes sour after a few years.
-Most winemakers scoff at the notion quality wine can be made without suffites.
+Most winemakers scoff at the notion quality wine can be made without sulfites.
 Schumacher, also a winemaker, is out to prove them wrong Organic Wine Works, Hallcrest's sulfite-free wine,

+Please gee ORGANIC WINE - PAGE A4

 The Hallcrest Vineyards crew: John Schumacher with daughter Jeannine, wife Lorraine and son Austen; Jennifer Norris and winemaker Ed Oliver.

 M Organic farmers fall victim to their own success - Page A4